Looking for strategies to stay sober for good?

 Now that you’re not getting wasted at happy hour, what ARE you doing?

 The answer to that question can determine how successful you’ll be in sobriety and beyond.
-If you’re binge-watching Netflix and eating a mountain of nachos every day, you’ve not really improved much, have you?
+If you’re binge-watching Netflix and eating a mountain of nachos every day, you haven’t improved much, have you?
 (Both those things sound awesome by the way.)

 My ability to stay sober has been largely rooted in a constant desire to become better and actually doing things toward that end.
 This requires planning or else I will be joining you on the couch with those nachos.